 It led me to an innate acceptance of who I was and who I could be.
 And because of that, I am eternally grateful.
 Why wouldn’t I want to share this amazing and awe-inspiring program with others?
 Why wouldn’t I want to help guide people along this fulfilling journey?
 I know that what CrossFit has been for me is, in many ways, similar to what it has done for most of the outstanding people that suffer through the suck, day after day, in hopes of becoming the best person they can be.
 And so, I hope to facilitate that experience as best as I can.

-Coach & Location Manager, Bambi Panagiotis
+Coach & Owner, Bambi Panagiotis

 I came to CrossFit Breaux Bridge in the late spring of 2012.
 I didn’t come to gain muscle or lose weight.
 I didn’t come because I had something wrong with my body that I wanted to fix.
 I didn’t come because I wanted to compete.
 I came mostly for two reasons: a hunger for intensity and a desire to grow stronger as I grew older.

 The Monday following that first competition, I became a member of CFBB.
-It has reminded me of principles that I had always lived by but seemed to somehow have forgotten: strive for excellence; “I can’t” is not an acceptable excuse for not trying; we have what it takes; give 100% or give nothing; don’t be lazy; be self-competitive (do one better than you did before); and that the things you work hardest for are the things that end up having the greatest value to you.
+It has reminded me of principles that I had always lived by but seemed to have somehow forgotten: strive for excellence; “I can’t” is not an acceptable excuse for not trying; we have what it takes; give 100% or give nothing; don’t be lazy; be self-competitive (do one better than you did before); and that the things you work hardest for are the things that end up having the greatest value to you.